ryz3006/alignzo-lite/MY_JIRA_TICKETS_IMPLEMENTATION.md

 7. **"No tickets found" despite having assigned tickets**
    - Solution: Check that the JIRA user mapping uses the correct assignee name format
    - The system tries both accountId and display name for maximum compatibility

+8. **Comments not appearing in JIRA after status update**
+   - Solution: Comments are now added via a separate API call after the transition
+   - This ensures comments are properly added to the ticket's activity log

+9. **Pagination buttons not visible**
+   - Solution: Pagination is now more visible with enhanced mobile controls
+   - Previous/Next buttons are clearly labeled and always visible when there are multiple pages

 ## Conclusion